 Necchi made many models always to the highest standards and pioneered many improvements to modern machines.
 Being an Italian machine naturally they had to make their sewing machines pretty to look at as well as useful.
-Today Necchi machines of the 1950 to the 1970's were the curviest of any sewing machine.
+Necchi machines of the 1950 to the 1970's were the curviest of any sewing machine.

 The gold medal winning Necchi Supernova was so far ahead of its time that it took the sewing world by storm on its release in the late 1950's.
-Even by today's standard it is advanced.
+Even by today's standard it is impressive.

 Necchi used the most beautiful women of the day to advertise their machines as we see here with a young Sophia Loren.

 Later, the Necchi Mirella was so inspiring that it became one of the only sewing machine ever to be on permanent display at the Metropolitan Museum of Modern Art in New York.
 It represents the highest aesthetic level a sewing machine has ever achieved.

 Necchi now supply the most up to date computer machines a far cry from the simple machines of the 1920's.

 Why bend over backwards?